Boz (king)

 Boz (died c.
 380) was the king of the Antes, an early Slavic people that lived in parts of present-day Ukraine.
 His story is mentioned by Jordanes in the Getica (550–551); in the preceding years, the Ostrogoths under Ermanaric had conquered a large number of tribes in Central Europe (see Oium), including the Antes.
 Some years after the Ostrogothic defeat by the invading Huns, a king named Vinitharius, Ermanaric's great-nephew, marched against the Antes of Boz and defeated them.
 Vinitharius condemned Boz, his sons, and seventy of his nobles, to crucifixion, in order to terrorize the Antes.
-These conflicts constitute the only pre-6th century contacts between Germanics and Slavs documented in written sources.
+These conflicts constitute the only pre-6th century contacts between Germanic and Slavic tribes documented in written sources.

 History

 Background

 Byzantine historian Jordanes wrote in his De origine actibusque Getarum (or "Getica", written in 550 or 551) that King Ermanaric (fl.
 370s) of the Greuthungi (a Gothic tribe, most likely the same as the later Ostrogoths), member of the Amali dynasty, managed to subdue a large number of tribes in Europe (Cassiodorus called him "ruler of all nations of Scythia and Germania"), and he is said to have lastly subjugated the Wends (Slavs).
 Jordanes noted that the Gothic tribes regularly made raids into Slavic territory.

 Jordanes mentioned three tribes of the same origin, that constituted the Slavs: Wends (West Slavs), Antes (East Slavs) and Sklaveni (South Slavs), and stated that the Antes were the bravest and strongest among these.
 He also stated that the Antes' rule was hereditary, while Procopius maintained that the Sklaveni and Antes "are not ruled by one man, but they have lived from old under a democracy".
 According to Ukrainian scholar Roman Smal-Stocki (1893–1969), the Antes received a strong ruling power and military organization over time from the Gothic influence.
 They inhabited the area between the Dniester and Dnieper, most likely in the region extending from the Vistula to the Danube mouth and eastwards to the Don.
 The tribal union of the Antes probably included some neighbouring West Slavic tribes.
 The Antes seem to have attempted to form their own state in the frontiers of, or even within, the Gothic state, judging by Jordanes' naming Boz as "king".